oatlog/oatlog/doc/report/main.typ

 graphs, with representations typically enforcing single static assignment (SSA), i.e. that variables are written to exactly once. @fig_intro_peephole_ir shows the program fragment of
 @fig_intro_compiler_passes represented in such an intermediate representation (IR).
-It is crucial that the IR is designed in such a way that its optimizations become local, for if optimizations need to mutate large sections of the IR or if the applicability of optimizations depend on non-local properties, then incremental processing becomes impossible.
+It is crucial that the IR is designed in such a way that its optimizations become local; if optimizations need to mutate large sections of the IR or if the applicability of optimizations depend on non-local properties, then incremental processing becomes impossible.
 This is why a linear list of instructions is an unsatisfactory IR for peephole optimization -- the definition and usage of a